Hjortdal Animal Farm in the north

 There are over 350 animals in Hjortdal, and in the first round we saw a good part of them.
 Now it was time for sports, so we took a few rounds of mini golf on a reasonably challenging course where my kids had to true that they could not keep up with their dad…

-We went down to our shelter, decorated it, greeted the mohair goats on the way and went up to the cafe, which is high up overlooking the North Sea a few kilometers out.
+We went down to our shelter, set it up, greeted the mohair goats on the road and went up to the cafe, which is high up overlooking Vesterhavet a few kilometers out.

 Here we got some lovely burgers and fish fillets with everything that belongs, and while the calm fell over the zoo, which was now about to close, we made popcorn over the fire in front of our shelter.